toolness/nunjucks/Home.md

 To precompile your templates, use the `precompile.js` script in the `bin` directory.

-### When Nunjucks is available client-side, can I share templates between Python/jinja2 and javascript/nunjucks?
+### Can I share templates between Python/jinja2 and javascript/nunjucks?

 No, that is not the purpose of this project.
 There will be subtle differences as documented in the "How is nunjucks different than